Paramarsh: E-Stuff

 E-Stuff is the entertainment zone with an extensive line-up of on the spot games and events that are uniquely designed to attract and amuse the crowd.
 With innovative and fun-filled designs, Paramarsh conducted ‘Beach Football’ and ‘Wall-E-Ball’ which were instant hits with the crowd.
 2012 saw the introduction of cricket with a twist in ‘The 22nd Yard’ and 2013 introduced ‘Home Run’, a softball-inspired tournament.
-Apart from changing traditional kinks of the game, E-Stuff also provides an assortment of small games that engage the visiting crowd.
+Apart from changing the traditional kinks of the game, E-Stuff also provides an assortment of small games that engage the visiting crowd.